-At a meeting of our board of directors on June 30, 1999, at which all but one of the directors were present, senior management and representatives of DLJ discussed the background and reasons for the proposed recapitalization amendment.
+Our management met with Donaldson, Lufkin & Jenrette, or DLJ, and Bryan Cave LLP from time to time over several months to discuss, among other things, possible capitalization alternatives.
+These discussions led to the proposal of the recapitalization amendment at a meeting of our Board of Directors on June 30, 1999, at which all but one of the directors were present.
+At that meeting, senior management and representatives of DLJ discussed the background and reasons for the proposed recapitalization amendment.
 Bryan Cave LLP, as legal counsel for RGA, also attended the meeting and reviewed the duties of the directors in these circumstances.
 In addition, Bryan Cave reviewed the terms of the recapitalization amendment.
 A representative of DLJ then presented the firm's financial analysis of the proposed exchange ratio and orally informed the Board that DLJ was prepared, subject to approval of its fairness committee, to give the opinion that the exchange ratio was fair, from a financial point of view, to the holders of Voting Common Stock.
 On July 1, 1999, the DLJ fairness committee authorized the delivery of the fairness opinion and DLJ informed RGA management that DLJ would issue the opinion.
 On July 7, 1999, DLJ formally delivered the written opinion to RGA.
 See "--Opinion of Financial Advisor" on page 4.
 Following discussion, the board, by unanimous vote of the directors present, approved the recapitalization amendment.